WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 If you choose $F$ to be the identity functor, this reduces to a pure mapping over the focuses.
 If you choose $F$ to collect logs, short-circuit, or accumulate errors, the same traversal can do all of those things while still rebuilding the final structure.

-Traversals come with laws too; the most important ones are “do nothing does nothing” and “composition behaves like composition”.
+Traversals come with laws too; the most important ones are "do nothing does nothing" and "composition behaves like composition".
 In practice, the laws are what justify treating traversals as a principled abstraction rather than a fancy loop.

 ## Profunctor Optics